MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-design.md

 ### Secrets

 Each deployment stamp has its dedicated instance of Azure Key Vault.
 Some parts of the workload use **keys** to access Azure resources, such as Cosmos DB.
 Those keys are created during deployment and stored in Key Vault with Terraform.
-There's an exception for the end-to-end environments for developers; **no human operator ever interacts with these secrets** as they're generated automatically and managed in Terraform.
+There's an exception, **"no human operator interacts with secrets, except developers in e2e environments** as they're generated automatically and managed in Terraform.
 In addition, Key Vault access policies are configured in a way that **no user accounts are permitted to access** secrets.

 > [!NOTE]
 > This workload doesn't use certificates, but the same principles apply.